ibm-cloud-docs/text-to-speech/http.md

   </tr>
 </table>

-For example, to enter the following input with the `text` parameter of the `synthesize` method:
+For example, to enter the following input with the `text` parameter of the `/v1/synthesize` method:

 ```
 "What have I learned?" he asked.
 "Everything!"